StudioKaori/new-package-tracker-React-assignment-/README.md

 1. If there's any better way to update two hooks at the same time, "data" and "cards" in TrackingResult.jsx?
    '[Please check issue #1 for futher information](https://git.2020.school/kaori_persson/new-package-traker/-/issues/1)'

+## About unnecessary files

+To avoid to access mockaroo too many times, I used local fake Json file for the test.
+"/src/components/FakeDBTrackingResults.jsx"
+"/src/PackageTrackingData.json"
+ The files above are for the test.
+You don't need to check the files.
+I just leave it for possible change for the future.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)